MicrosoftDocs/WSL/WSL/tutorials/gui-apps.md

 ### Install Nautilus

 Nautilus, also known as GNOME Files, is the file manager for the GNOME desktop.
-(Similiar to Windows File Explorer).
+(Similar to Windows File Explorer).

 ```bash
 sudo apt install nautilus -y